Never Confuse Vanity Publishing With Self-Publishing

 Therefore, all the distribution channels mentioned are exactly the same as what any self-publisher can access for free.

-There is very little specific information on the site.
-It is difficult to say if this company is offering anything more than vanity publishing or perhaps assisted self-publishing.
+The site provides very little specific information.
+It is difficult to say if this company offers anything more than vanity publishing or perhaps assisted self-publishing.

 There is no mention of how books are produced.
 So it is impossible to know if quality offset printing and binding are offered for trade books or if paperbacks are only produced by print-on-demand.